adobe/legacy-stock-api-docs/docs/15-faq.md

 Adobe Stock provides access to millions of creative assets that have been submitted by our worldwide community of contributors as well as strategic content partners.
 In very rare situations, assets may be removed from our site.
 As a stock service provider, we are able to provide a downloadable copy of an asset only while it is active on our platform.
 We encourage all customers to download copies of assets as soon as they are licensed.
 Please note that, even if a licensed asset is removed from our site, your license is still valid in perpetuity (subject to the licensing terms) and that your License History will continue to display when the asset was licensed.

-<a id="licensing"></a>
+<a id="enterprise-licensing"></a>
-## Licensing
+## Enterprise licensing

 <a id="how-do-i-add-license-references"></a>
 ### How do I add license references?
-License references are extra metadata that you can add to a license record at the time you license the asset.
+License references are extra metadata that you can add to a license record at the time you license the asset (for Enterprise customers only).
 They can be used to track the customer, purchase order, project code, etc., and can be made mandatory or optional.
 If mandatory, you _must_ include those fields when licensing the asset or you will receive an error.

 There are two steps involved:
 1. Get a list of required and optional fields from a Member/Profile request